perarnborg/vuex-oidc-example-nuxt/README.md

 # vuex-oidc-example-nuxt

-En example of how to use vuex-oidc (https://github.com/perarnborg/vuex-oidc) with Nuxt.
+An example of how to use vuex-oidc (https://github.com/perarnborg/vuex-oidc) with Nuxt.

-vuex-oidc supports Nuxt from v1.16
+vuex-oidc supports Nuxt from v2.0

 ## Build Setup